Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Further aspects of homogeneous turbulence

 The first step consists in a coordinate transformation and ensures that the scaling factors $\sx$, $\st$ no longer appear in the argument of the complex exponential function but are shifted to the Fourier coefficient.
 This addresses the first problem mentioned above and contributes to maintaining basic invariance properties after progressing to the inhomogeneous case.
 The parameter $\delta$ is included in the transformation regarding $\st$ in order to simplify the subsequent steps.
-Recall that $\wn$ in \eqref{eq:u'_integral_representation_hom_1} is a $\C^3$-valued Gaussian white noise on $\R^3 \times \R$ with structural measure $2 \lambda^3 \otimes \lambda^1$.
+We recall that $\wn$ in \eqref{eq:u'_integral_representation_hom_1} is a $\C^3$-valued Gaussian white noise on $\R^3 \times \R$ with structural measure $2 \lambda^3 \otimes \lambda^1$ and employ the notation $\B_0(\R^3 \times \R)$ for the class of Borel sets in $\R^3 \times \R$ of finite Lebesgue measure. \wen

 \begin{lemma} Let $\u' = (\u'(\x,t))_{(\x,t) \in \R^3 \times \R}$ be a homogeneous turbulence field in the sense of Model~\ref{model:turb_hom*}, given in dimensionless form by means of the stochastic spectral representation \eqref{eq:u'_integral_representation_hom_1}.
 Then for all $(\x,t)\in\R^3\times \R$ it holds $\Pr$-almost surely that